Need a Car Accident Lawyer in Atlanta, Georgia?

 - Once the police arrive, tell them everything you remember about your car crash.
 The police officer acts as a witness to the scene and will write up a police report.
 You can request a copy of that report to use in your insurance claim.
 It is important to note here that if you are on private property and get into an accident, the police have little jurisdiction.

-- Then, hire a lawyer.
-Many people make the mistake of contacting the insurance company before talking with a lawyer.
+- Then, hire an automobile accident lawyer.
+Many people make the mistake of contacting the insurance company before talking with an experienced lawyer.
 However, you want to speak with a lawyer before talking to anyone else.
 That way, you have solid advice on what to say and do in such a delicate situation regarding the settlement.
+An insurance adjuster could use your answers against you.

-Once you speak with your insurance company and contact The Mabra Firm, the process of a personal injury claim can begin.
+Once you speak with your insurance company and contact the law offices of The Mabra Firm, the process of a personal injury claim can begin.
 Initially, it starts when you file a summons, and the lawyer serves a complaint to the at-fault party.

-If that is the case, your lawyer will look into whether the person has uninsured or underinsured coverage.
-If so, then whoever their insurance company is also served with a complaint.
+If that is the case, your expert attorney will look into whether the person has uninsured or underinsured coverage.
+If so, then whoever their insurance company is will also be served with a complaint.

-If the at-fault party has no insurance, you may need to file a personal injury claim with your insurance company.
+If the at-fault party has no insurance coverage, you may need to file a personal injury claim with your insurance company.
 Most of the time, auto insurance provides you with the necessary compensation for your injuries and damages.

 You may understand getting compensation for your injuries, but what is in the damages part of that?
 Continue reading to find out.